Pereskia grandifolia Haw.

 Cactus rosa, Cactus grandifolius, Pereskia grandiflora, Pereskia grandifolia subsp. grandifolia, Pereskia grandifolia var. grandifolia, Pereskia ochnocarpa, Pereskia rosea, Pereskia tampicana, Rhodocactus grandifolius, Rhodocactus tampicanus

-Pereskia grandifolia is a cactus by classification.
-It takes the form of a shrub or small tree, up to 16.4 feet (5 m) tall, with a grayish-brown trunk up to 8 inches (20 cm) in diameter.
-The areolees are rounded, cushion-shaped and grayish or brownish in color.
+Pereskia grandifolia is a cactus that forms a shrub or small tree, up to 16.4 feet (5 m) tall, with a grayish-brown trunk up to 8 inches (20 cm) in diameter.
+The areoles are rounded, cushion-shaped, grayish, or brownish.
 The new twigs can have spineless areoles, while the trunk areoles may have up to 90 black to brown spines, each up to 2.6 inches (6.5 cm) long.
-The leaves are up to 9 inches (23 cm) long, entire, with shapes, ranging from elliptic to ovate and obovate-lanceolate.
-Flowering is during warm months.
+The leaves are green, elliptic to ovate, and obovate-lanceolate and up to 9 inches (23 cm) long.
 The dense inflorescence develops at the ends of stems.
 The flowers are showy and rose-like, usually pink or purplish (but also white or tan) and up to 2 inches (5 cm) in diameter.
+They appear during warm months.

 How to Grow and Care